tyoo37/dendrocat/docs/index.rst

 The identifiers used to accept and reject sources are those stored under the ``_name`` column in the `~dendrocat.RadioSource` object's catalog.
 More information about accessing Astropy tables can be found in the `Accessing a table <http://docs.astropy.org/en/stable/table/access_table.html>`__ section of the Astropy documentation.

 `dendrocat.utils.saveregions` can be used to save a DS9 region file of all the apertures in a catalog.
-With an image open in DS9, the region file can be loaded in to check each aperture and find the proper identifier (saved as ``_name`` in the source catalog) to use for manual acceptance or rejection.
+With an image open in DS9, overlay the region file to check each aperture and find the label (saved as ``_name`` in the source catalog) to use for manual acceptance or rejection.

 .. code-block:: python